jaromir-sukuba/nvm/readme.md

 > Provide at least 5½-digit resolution for each reading.

 Sounds reasonable.
-I've done long-scale ADC projects like [voltmeter](https://www.eevblog.com/forum/metrology/diy-6-5-digit-voltmeter/) and [voltohmmeter](https://www.eevblog.com/forum/metrology/diy-6-digit-handheld-volohmmeter/msg2978912/#msg2978912) so perhaps I could both recycle soemthing and also bring something new on the table.
+I've done long-scale ADC projects like [voltmeter](https://www.eevblog.com/forum/metrology/diy-6-5-digit-voltmeter/) and [voltohmmeter](https://www.eevblog.com/forum/metrology/diy-6-digit-handheld-volohmmeter/msg2978912/#msg2978912) so perhaps I could both recycle something and also bring something new on the table.
 I think commercial sigma-delta AD converters would do the job too, but DIY ADC has definitely more to it.

 > Ability to digitize input DC signal with resolution at least 10 nV and noise better than 30 nV peak to peak over at least 0.1-10 Hz bandwidth.